 - Have demonstrated financial need as determined by the FAFSA

-Work-study funding is limited – if you have questions about your eligibility, please contact the Boise State Financial Aid Office to inquire about your award.
+Work-study funding is limited, so if you have questions about your eligibility, contact the Boise State Financial Aid Office.

-- Work-study funding will not disburse to your student account to pay your fees
+- Work-study funding does not disburse to your student account to pay your fees

-- Students in a work-study eligible position with a work-study award will earn a paycheck every two weeks.
+- You will earn a paycheck every two weeks

-- Work-study students may earn wages up to the amount offered in work-study funding.
+- You may earn wages up to the amount offered in work-study funding.
 After that, you may discontinue working or your employer may choose to pay them from a different funding source.

-- You must remain enrolled in a minimum of six credits each term to continue working in a work-study position.
+- You must be enrolled in a minimum of six credits each term to work in a work-study position

-- Unused funds are unable to be carried over to the next academic year.
+- Unused funds can not be carried over to the next academic year

-- If you have not found a student position by September 30th , your work-study award will be cancelled.
-If you find a job later and wish to utilize work-study funds, contact the Financial Aid Office and to inquire about award reinstatement.
+- If you have not found a student position by September 30, your work-study award will be canceled.
+If you find a job later and still want to use work-study funds, contact the Financial Aid Office and to inquire about award reinstatement.
 Reinstatement is dependent on available funding.

-- The Boise State Career Center can assist you with the job search process including using BroncoJobs, resume and cover letter assistance, and tips for improving your interviewing skills.
+- The Career Center can help you find a job using BroncoJobs, resume and cover letter assistance, and tips for improving your interviewing skills.

 - With work-study, you may apply for special jobs open only to students with a work-study award.

-- Work-study earnings are deducted from the student’s income on next year’s FAFSA.
+- Work-study earnings are deducted from your income on next year’s FAFSA.
 You could be eligible for more aid.

 - Campus employers make your education a priority and design work schedules around classes.